loda-lang/loda-programs/programs/oeis/list3.md

 * [A312902](http://oeis.org/A312902) ([L14 program](312/A312902.asm)): Coordination sequence Gal.6.129.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312903](http://oeis.org/A312903) ([L42 program](312/A312903.asm)): Coordination sequence Gal.5.65.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312908](http://oeis.org/A312908) ([L26 program](312/A312908.asm)): Coordination sequence Gal.5.64.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312927](http://oeis.org/A312927) ([L100 program](312/A312927.asm)): Coordination sequence Gal.6.149.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312928](http://oeis.org/A312928) ([L10 program](312/A312928.asm)): Coordination sequence Gal.3.16.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312932](http://oeis.org/A312932) ([L26 program](312/A312932.asm)): Coordination sequence Gal.5.81.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312933](http://oeis.org/A312933) ([L35 program](312/A312933.asm)): Coordination sequence Gal.6.131.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.